-- (2) Represents actuarial present value in accordance with the same assumptions outlined in note 9 to the Company's audited financial statements for the year ended December 31, 2011 included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 24, 2012. - (3) Includes amounts which the named executive officer is not currently entitled to receive because such amounts are not vested.
+- (1) Equals number of years of credited service as of December 31, 2012.
+Credited service under the Supplemental Retirement Plan is based on a named executive officer's period of full time continuous covered employment after commencing participation in the Supplemental Retirement Plan. - (2) Represents actuarial present value in accordance with the same assumptions outlined in note 9 to the Company's audited financial statements for the year ended December 31, 2012 included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 28, 2013. - (3) Includes amounts which the named executive officer is not currently entitled to receive because such amounts are not vested.